Naaomo/get-it-done-p/README.md

 # Get It Done
 Need help there mate?
 Let me give you a hand, for a price!

-## Description

 ## Features

-- [ ] Sign Up Page - Users should be able to sign up with Google, Facebook or with an email address
-- [ ] Login page
+- [x] Sign Up & Login pop up
-- [ ] User Profile for both vendors and users
+- [x] Enable user to sign up or login automatically via Facebook & Google
+- [x] User profile
-- [ ] Search function for a variety of services and price range
+- [x] Search services outside and nearby you via types of services
+- [x] Map display on nearby services
+- [x] Enable to become a vendor yourself
+- [x] Booking services from other vendors
+- [x] Email notifications

 ## User flow